drainpixie/blossom/content/meta/colophon.md

 ## Raison d’être

-This website serves as a way for it to _express itself artistically_ and technically — _much like a blank canvas._\
+This website serves as a way to _express myself artistically_ and technically — _much like a blank canvas._\
 <br />

-Despite not being a designer, it has a keen interest in visual arts; pursuing _beauty and functionality_ is its goal.
+Despite not being a designer, I have a keen interest in visual arts; pursuing _beauty and functionality_ is my goal.

 ## Intrinsics

-Before delving into the technicalities, it would like to mention its _biggest inspirations_ for this website:\
+Before delving into the technicalities, I would like to mention my _biggest inspirations_ for this website:\
 <br />

 - [Igor Bedesqui](https://igorbedesqui.com) for [“Schrödinger’s Minimalism”](https://igorbedesqui.com/writing/schrodinger-minimalism)
-- [Feáim Pacífica](https://fea.monster) for her constant feedback, inspiration, and support
 - [Devine Lu Linvega](https://xxiivv.com/) for their visual arts and approach to documentation

 ### Typefaces